Gzoref/holbertonschool-low_level_programming/0x00-hello_world/README.md

 - What is the official Holberton C coding style and how to check your code with `betty-style`
 - How to find the right header to include in your source code when using a standard library function
 - How does the `main` function influence the return value of the program

+*** Exercises
+0-preprocessor

+Write a script that runs a C file through the preprocessor and save the result into another file.
+The C file name will be saved in the variable $CFILE The output should be saved in the file c